AnyFetch/developers.anyfetch.com/authentication.md

 ---
-title: Fetch API authentication
+title: anyFetch authentication
 subtitle: How to authenticate with the API
 layout: doc
 ---

 ## Authentication
 ### Authentication types
-There are three ways to authenticate through the Fetch API.
+There are three ways to authenticate with anyFetch.

 #### Basic authentication
 ```sh